P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Methodology

 \subsubsection{Dataset Generation}

-Similarly with \cite{ericson2024beyond}, we can obtain different scenes from KTH floor plan dataset\cite{aydemir2012can}.
+Similarly with \cite{shrestha2019learned,ericson2024beyond}, we can obtain different scenes from KTH floor plan dataset\cite{aydemir2012can}.
 This dataset describes the floor plan in the form of line segments, specifying the start and end points.
 Each line segment can be categorized into three types: wall, window, and door.
+We will describe how to generate our training data based on this dataset.

 The locations of walls within the environment indicate the traversability of the scene.
-Then, we map the positions of walls in each floor plan to a grid map, where each grid cell represents 0.2\,m in the real world.

-In this dataset, walls may not be connected, making it difficult to accurately identify the interior of walls.
-To address this, we first connect endpoints of different line segments that are less than 0.4\,m apart.
-Next, by combining the flood-fill algorithm with manual corrections, we can identify the interior of each scene.
-Each grid cell is then assigned a label as either occupied, free, or unknown.
+Then, we map the positions of walls in each floor plan to a grid map, where each cell represents 0.2\,m in the real world.
+Next, by using the flood-fill algorithm from a point in indoor free spaces, we can identify the interior of each scene.
+Therefore, each cell is then assigned a label as either occupied, free, or unknown.
+To simulate irregular obstacles in the real world, we add random obstacles of varying sizes and quantities to each map to represent real-world environments.

+Then, a robot equipped with a LiDAR with a range of 12\,m is randomly placed at a point in the map.
+We assume the robot performs a virtual exploration based on the NBV strategy \cite{umari2017autonomous}.
+Each time, the robot selects a frontier $f_i$ as the goal for exploration.
+At this point, the local map $M(f_i)$ around $f_i$ can be obtained.
+Additionally, we can also acquire the ground truth fully observed floor plan $\hat{\mathcal{P}}_{gt}(f_i)$.
+Thus, we can obtain pairs like $(M(f_i), \hat{\mathcal{P}}_{gt}(f_i))$.
+In different scenes and different steps of exploration, we can obtain similar data, which constitutes our dataset.

-Due to that in the KTH floor plan dataset, similar floor plans will appear in two different maps.
+Due to that in the KTH dataset, similar floor plans may appear in different maps.
 For example, they could be different floors in the same building.
 Therefore, if we shuffle the entire dataset, training data and testing data will share some similar floor plans.
 To avoid this, we remove those similar plans and obtain 140 different floor plans.
-The average and maximum size of the scene are 745.59\,m$^2$ and 4548.48\,m$^2$.
-To simulate irregular obstacles in the real world, we add random obstacles of varying sizes and quantities to each map to represent real-world environments.
+The average and maximum size of the scene is 745.59\,m$^2$ and 4548.48\,m$^2$.

-Then, a robot equipped with a LiDAR with a range of 12\,m is randomly placed at a point in the map.
-Initially, the robot can only observe the nearby information.
-We assume the robot performs a virtual exploration based on the Next Best View (NBV) strategy \cite{umari2017autonomous}.
-Each time, the robot selects a frontier $f_i$ as the goal for exploration.
-At this point, the local map $X(f_i)$ around $f_i$ can be obtained.
-It is possible to obtain the ground truth floor plan $\tilde{X}_{gt}(f_i)$ using $X(f_i)$.
-Additionally, we can also acquire the ground truth fully observed floor plan $\hat{X}_{gt}(f_i)$.
-Thus, we can obtain triplets like $(X(f_i), \tilde{X}_{gt}(f_i),\hat{X}_{gt}(f_i))$.
-In different scenes and different steps of exploration, we can obtain similar data, which is our training dataset.